ortus-docs/coldbox-docs/routing/index.md

 http://localhost/index.cfm?city=24&page=3&county=234324324
 ```

-You can have the same event but with a URL like this:
+You can have the same event URL but with a nicer routing interface:

 ```js
 // Routing Style